 The budget for each fund is prepared on the same basis of accounting as the financial statements.
 Prior to July 1, the Board of Directors adopts an annual budget for the following fiscal year for the General fund and the Food Service special revenue fund.
 There has not been a budget adopted for the Building Company special revenue fund as it is not legally required.
 The General fund budget was amended during the current fiscal year.
-The revenues budget increased by \$74,225, primarily related to revenues from state sources.
-Budgeted expenditures increased by \$483,739 with the largest increase in elementary and secondary regular instruction, which increased by \$295,728.
+The revenues budget increased by \$32,974 and budgeted expenditures increased by \$347,543.
 The Food Service fund budget was amended during the current fiscal year.
-The revenues budget decreased by \$64,605 while budgeted expenditures decreased by \$74,483 during the year.
+The revenues budget increased by \$10,103 while budgeted expenditures remained the same.